rki-mf1/omnifluss/README.md

 ## Credits

-rki-mf1/igsmp was originally written by me.
+rki-mf1/igsmp was originally written by the RKI MF1 Viroinf team.

 We thank the following people for their extensive assistance in the development of this pipeline: